uoguelph-mlrg/LDG/README.md

 PyTorch code for our paper on [Learning Temporal Attention in Dynamic Graphs with Bilinear Interactions](https://arxiv.org/abs/1909.10367).

+**Updates**
+- added the `--bilinear_enc` flag in addition to `--bilinear` to contol where to use the bilinear layer
+- added the `--model` flag to run baseline Graph Convolutional/Attention Networks (GCN/GAT) models
+- improved logging and added the `--verbose` to control how much info to print out

 ## Data

 ### Social Evolution